SSLMate/ocsputil/README.md

 ## Go 1.18 Bug

 Go 1.18 accidentally [banned SHA-1-signed OCSP responses](https://github.com/golang/go/issues/41682#issuecomment-1072695832), which can still be found in the WebPKI.
-To work around this, use Go 1.17, or set the environment variable `GODEBUG=x509sha1=1`.
-This bug will be fixed in Go 1.18.1.
+To avoid this bug, use Go 1.18.1 or higher.